-You need to connect your bank account to your POS.
-Square’s deposit schedule is fast and you’ll have the money in your bank account as soon as the next business day.
+You’ll need to connect your bank account to your POS.
+Square’s instant transfer payment schedule is fast and you’ll have the money in your bank account as soon as the next business day.

 3. What are chargebacks?

 Chargebacks happen when customers dispute a charge from your business with their card-issuing bank.
-When a chargeback happens, the funds in dispute are held from the merchant while things are being worked out.
+When a chargeback occurs, the funds in dispute are held from the merchant while things are worked out.

-Contactless cards are easier and faster than chip and PIN payments.
+Contactless card payments are easier and faster to accept than chip and PIN payments.
 They require a contactless card to be held close to a suitable reader for a payment to complete.
-In order to accept contactless cards, you will need a reader that does likewise.
+In order to accept contactless card payments, you’ll need a reader that does likewise.

 5. How can I accept mobile payments?